Looking for the best grammar checker in 2023?

 - The premium version includes a “personal trainer” to improve your English.
 The trainer provides “personalized practice sessions based on your own writing” and is like having a virtual writing tutor.

 - Multiple steps to work through your text in the Ginger Writer app.
 First, you have to hover over mistakes to find out what is wrong.
 Then you need to click a text box to either accept or reject the error.
 There is no sidebar (like Grammarly), listing each potential grammar mistake.

 - It provides minimal feedback about errors in the free version.

 - Ginger is not compatible with the Mac OS or Google Docs.

 If you need more than the free version, upgrading to Ginger Premium has three options. $20.97 per month billed monthly, $7.49 per month billed annually ($89.88), or a two-year subscription for $159.84.
 Note these prices reflect a special promo discount of 30% off all plans.

-The free version of Ginger offers basic spelling and grammar checking.
+The free version of Ginger offers basic spell check and grammar checking.
 You’ll need to upgrade to the premium version for more advanced grammar checking or to see an analysis of your errors.

-If English is your second language, or if you wish to switch between languages while also double-checking your grammar, Ginger is a great choice.
+If English is your second language, or if you wish to switch between languages while also double-checking your grammar, Ginger is a great grammar checker app.